 - “I want students to show me they understand and can link course concepts by writing about them” - read more on developing papers.

 - “I want students to apply course concepts or show their skills in more real world settings” - read more on developing projects.

 - “I want to see a range of smaller assignments or samples of work that show that students can apply or analyze or evaluate or even create something new using the course concepts and skills” - read more on developing portfolios.

+This option provides students with an extended window for completion (typically 2 days to a week) in an open book take home exam format.
 Open-book exams require critical thinking in the context of the course material and questions that cannot be easily answered with a Google search.
 Accessing resources is expected in the exam, and allows you to require students to give much more specific responses or reference where they found their information.

 In an open-book exam format, students tell you how they got their answers and are essentially being asked to show their work, which requires more complex, academic thinking.

 Having the exam as take home adds to the benefits of an open book exam by providing more flexibility for the student in regard to completion and presents little to no connectivity issues for students.
 This format does, however, open up the potential for collaboration in completion of the exam.
 To mitigate unwanted collaboration, think about one or more of the following options:

 - consider questions that require personal reflections and/or connection to local contexts or experiences or include components that require students to explain how they achieved their answer alongside some or all questions.

 Providing students with a shorter duration to complete an open book exam may limit their capacity to check with peers and source content and/or review material to support their responses.
 If you view this as important in maintaining the integrity of your exam, this approach can facilitate that whilst still minimizing student connectivity concerns and administrative support needed.